 …Except they somehow both ended up working at the same coffee shop.

 Suddenly the thought struck him.
 He peered over to his coworker who was currently working the espresso machine and studied her intently.
-Her medium length reddish-brown hair and brown eyes were common enough.
+Her medium-length reddish-brown hair and brown eyes were common enough.
 She was of medium stature—not too short, not too tall.
-Overall, a seemingly average looking human-being—perhaps pretty in the standards of some of the guys he’s befriended.
+Overall, a seemingly average-looking human being—perhaps pretty by the standards of some of the guys he’s befriended.
 But what if…

 “Excuse me, could I get some assistance?”
 A voice pulled him out of his thoughts and he faced forward to see that there was a customer starting to look impatient.

 “Oh, sorry.
 What can I get for you?”
 He asked.